The First 7th Night: Plot

 A mysterious passenger "Pony" (Julian Cheung) hires a taxi to direct him and his truck to Sun Moon Village.
-"Map King" is the only driver who knows the way but he is reluctant because its a 6 hour ride.
+"Map King" is the only driver who knows the way but he is reluctant because its a 6-hour ride.
 Pony offers $2000, and Map King eventually accepts.
 Map King leads in his taxi and Pony follows in his truck and they stay in touch via radio.

 During the way Pony asks about his destination the "Chun Lei Restaurant".
 Map King recounts that the village is very poor.
 Map King recalls that the restaurant's original owner left the Restaurant to his older daughter Fong (Michelle Ye), and her portly son.
 The younger daughter Lian inherited the chicken coops.
 One summer, thirty years ago, four escaped convicts visited the restaurant carrying a case of gold.
 They tell her they intend to stay the night.
-Fong's husband had recently died, and this is the seventh night when the spirit of the deceased is supposed to return.
-She lights a trail of candles to light the way.
-The convicts get into an argument when they think one of them Chan Keung had messed with Fong.
-The convicts start shooting each other, and Chan Keung appears to be possessed and shoots himself in the genitals.
-The place catches fire and burns down.
+Fong's husband had recently died, and this is the seventh night, when the spirit of the deceased is believed to return.
+She lights a trail of candles to guide the way.
+The convicts begin to argue when they believe that one of them, Chan Keung, has interfered with Fong.
+They start shooting at one another, and Chan Keung appears to become possessed and shoots himself in the genitals.
+The place then catches fire and burns down.